 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been a prisoner in Atkinson County Jail?
 Do you know anybody that is a prisoner there?
 Have you ever visited an inmate there?

 If your answer is yes, then please tell us about it.
 Write about your jail experience so other people can learn what to expect.

 Everyone’s who has been put in jail has a story to tell.
 How’d you get locked up?
 How did the guards treat you?
 How was day to day life at Atkinson County Jail?
 Tell us about the other inmates.
 How did getting locked up affect your life?

 Post A Comment

 Make some good friends in jail?
 Are you trying to find out how to get in touch with somebody you met when you were locked up?
-Throw a shout out to them here.
+Send a message to them here.

-Throw a shoutout to people locked up at Atkinson County Jail
+Send a message to people incarcerated at Atkinson County Jail